 Conversation history and chats remain, even after closing the application.
 Users must not share sensitive information within a chat unless it is intended for all invited participants.
 Invited participants will be able to read the chat even if they do not join the meeting, or if they have already been disconnected.
 Use a separate email or Teams chat for private conversations amongst a sub-group of colleagues.

 To ensure we keep Personal Confidential Data (PCD) secure however, we need your assistance so that Teams is used correctly, both safely and securely.
-Therefore you MUST adhere to the following:
+It is practice policy to only use NHSMail or our Clinical system to discuss and manage patient care and which may require reference to Personal Confidential Data.
+To maintain full awareness of the need to minimise the use of Personal Confidential Data the following general guidance applies:

 Minimise the use of PCD (Personal Confidential Data).